a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 Once it has been run, a link to the report will be added below the trigger, with some basic information about the report.

+### Run using Action Scheduler

+It is possible to run the report using the Action Scheduler.
+This will allow you to run the report in the background for as many posts and posts types as you wish.

+> **Please note** The plugin includes the Action Scheduler, so you do not need to install WooCommerce or the Action Scheduler directly.

 ## Frequently Asked Questions

 ### How can I get help if I'm stuck?